galElmalah/scaffolder/packages/scaffolder-vscode/README.md

 # scaffolder-vscode README

-**This extension relies on the fact that you got scaffolder-cli installed globally.
-Run `npm i -g scaffolder-cli`**
+**Easily generate dynamic boilerplate for your project!**

-Right click any folder or file and choose the "Create Template" option from the menu to create a template.
+Right click any folder or file and choose the "Scaffolder: Generate Template" option from the menu to generate a template.

-## Installation
-Visit the extensions page in the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ctf-vscode.scaffolder-vscode) and follow the instructions there.
+For more information and setup instructions check out [scaffolder-cli repo](https://github.com/galElmalah/scaffolder).

 ## Features

+### Generating a template

 ![](images/scaffolder-vscode-example.gif)

-## Requirements

-**This extension relay upon the fact that you got scaffolder-cli installed globally.
-Run `npm i -g scaffolder-cli`**

-## Extension Settings

-## Release Notes

-### 0.6.2

-Add support for listing all templates available from a directory by pressing on the "scaffolder: list templates"